bluezery/bluezery.github.io/resume/index.md

 * DevOps.

 # Executive summary
-* Create/managed a software platform based on the Linux.
+* Create and managed a software platform based on the Linux.
 * Developed frameworks/applications and also supported a large number of 3rd party developers.
 * Developed commercial products for various size of devices from tiny screens (Wearable, Mobile) to large/multi screens (TV, tabletop, wall screen).
-* Contributed to vairous Open source projects such as [Enlightenment](https://www.enlightenment.org/) and [Tizen](https://www.tizen.org/).
+* Contributed to vairous open source projects such as [Enlightenment](https://www.enlightenment.org/) and [Tizen](https://www.tizen.org/).
 * Performance profiling and optimization on the Linux.

 # Technical expertise